frappe/erpnext_documentation/user/manual/en/education/student-leave-application.md

 **Leave Application will have a record of the leaves applied by the students.**

-To access Leave Application, go to
+To access Leave Application, go to:

 > Home > Education > Attendance > Student Leave Application